 Legally qualified opponents must assert their equal opportunities within seven days of the "use" by the first candidate.
-As a result, it is critical that the record of any "use" made of the station by a candidate is placed in the political file as soon after the appearance as possible.
-The station has no obligation to advise candidates of their right to assert equal opportunities.
+As a result, it is critical that the station record any candidate "use" of the station by immediately placing a notice in the station's political file.
+Beyond placing a record in the station's political file, however, the station has no obligation to advise opposing candidates of their right to assert equal opportunities.